Socotra Island xeric shrublands: Geography

 Socotra is the easternmost island in the Socotra Archipelago, and constitutes around 95% of the archipelago's landmass.
-The island measures 132 km in length and 49.7 km in width.
+The island has an area of approximately 3,600 km2, and measures 132 km in length and 49.7 km in width.
 Socotra lies some 240 km east of the coast of Somalia and 380 km south of the Arabian Peninsula.

 A coastal plain, up to 5 km wide, extends around most of Socotra.
 The coastal plain's soils are mostly alluvial deposits of stone and coarse sand.
 The Noged Plain along the island's south shore has areas of sand dunes.
 The center of the island is a plateau, 300 to 700 meters in elevation, composed mostly of Cretaceous limestone.
 The Hajhir Mountains in northwestern Socotra are composed of precambrian granites and metamorphic rock, and include Mashanig, the island's highest point (1,519 m).

 The other islands in the archipelago are Samhah and Darsah, known as The Brothers, and Abd al Kuri.
-Abd al Kuri is closest to the African mainland, only 90 km away.
+Abd al Kuri is the westernmost island and lies closest to the African mainland, only 90 km away.
+Abd al Kuri has an area of 133 km2 and is dominated by a limestone plateau reaching up to 740 metres elevation.
+Samhah is 50 km southwest of Socotra with an area of 41 km2 and also comprises a limestone plateau reaching 680 metres elevation.
+Darsah lies east of Samhah and is the smallest at 17 km2 and 350 metres elevation.
+Abd al Kuri and Samhah are inhabited, but largely deserted during the winter monsoon season.

 Politically, Socotra and most of the other islands are part of Yemen, and constitute Socotra Governorate.
-Abd al Kuri is part of Somalia's Puntland region.
 Geographically, Socotra and the rest of its archipelago are part of Africa – a geologic and biogeographic extension of the Horn of Africa.

+The archipelago is an ancient continental fragment.
+The opening of the East African Rift created the Gulf of Aden and separated the islands from the Arabian Peninsula starting 18 million years ago.
+Lower sea levels during the ice ages connected Socotra to Samhah and Darsah, but deeper sea trenches kept Abd al Kuri separated from the African mainland and the other islands.